 We designed our Phase 1/2a, Phase 2a and Phase 2b clinical trials of GB-102 to assess safety and preliminary efficacy and did not power the trials to measure any efficacy endpoints with statistical significance.
 We expect that our Phase 3 clinical trials for GB-102 for the treatment of wet AMD will be the first clinical trial for GB-102 to be powered with an appropriate number of patients to allow us to measure with statistical significance the non-inferiority of GB-102 compared to the standard of care.
-As a result, favorable results from our Phase 1/2a, Phase 2a, and potential future clinical trials may not necessarily predict a likelihood of achieving statistical significance of our primary efficacy endpoint in the Phase 3 clinical trials, which will be required for us to obtain marketing approval of GB-102.
+As a result, favorable results from our Phase 1/2a, Phase 2a, and potential future clinical trials may not necessarily predict a likelihood of achieving statistical significance on our primary efficacy endpoint in the Phase 3 clinical trials, which will be required for us to obtain marketing approval of GB-102.
 Historically, the FDA has required that Phase 3 clinical trials in wet AMD use some measure of patient visual performance as the primary endpoint to evaluate efficacy, most often Best Corrected Visual Acuity, or BCVA.
-Although it was not powered to statistically determine efficacy, our Phase 2b clinical trial of GB-102 showed that, on average across all time points, patients on the 1 mg dose of GB-102 were assessed to have a mean BCVA across all time points of approximately 9 letters lower than that observed in the trial control arm, in which patients received bimonthly injections of Eylea.
-If such a difference were to be repeated in a Phase 3 clinical trial of GB-102 against treatment with Eylea, and there may be current or future products that deliver better results in terms of safety and/or efficacy.
+Although it was not powered to statistically determine efficacy, our Phase 2b clinical trial of GB-102 showed that, on average across all time points, patients on the 1 mg dose of GB-102 were assessed to have a mean BCVA across all time points of approximately 9 letters lower than that observed in the trial control arm, in which patients received bi-monthly injections of Eylea.
+If such a difference were to be repeated in a Phase 3 clinical trial of GB-102, it is unlikely that the FDA would approve the product based on a claim of non-inferiority to Eylea.
+Additionally, our clinical trials to date have only evaluated GB-102 against treatment with Eylea, and there may be current or future products that deliver better results in terms of safety and/or efficacy.

 The success of our product candidates is dependent upon the drug-elution profile during the course of intended therapy.
 Our Phase 1/2a and our Phase 2a trials have been open label and have not been compared to any active treatments.
 The treatment phase of our Phase 2b trial with GB-102 in wet AMD included a control arm with Eylea, which is the current standard of care.
-Compared to Eylea, GB-102 1 mg demonstrated median durability of 5 months and improved safety profile as compared to the previous version.
-Compared to Eylea, we observed non-statistical similar control of Central Subfield Thickness (CST) of the retina, and lower average BCVA across all time points.
+Compared to Eylea, GB-102 1 mg demonstrated median durability of 5 months and improved safety profile.
+Compared to Eylea, we observed non-statistical similar control of Central Subfield Thickness, or CST, of the retina, and lower average BCVA across all time points.
 In March 2020, we terminated the development of the 2 mg dose of GB-102 in all of our clinical trial programs, including the arm of our Phase 2b trial, so the results of that arm have been disregarded.
 If we determine to make any future changes to the formulation, such changes could affect the outcome of any subsequent clinical trials.
 As a result of any of these therapeutic or formulation changes, the outcome of our potential future or Phase 3 clinical trials may differ from the outcome of our Phase 1/2a and Phase 2b clinical trials.
-If the BCVA results of clinical trials with any potential new therapeutic or product formulation, including therapies that do not involve intravitreal delivery, are similar to the results from the Phase 2b results, we may not be able to obtain regulatory approvals or, even if approved, achieve market acceptance of our product candidates.
+If the BCVA results of clinical trials with any potential new therapeutic or product formulation, including therapies that do not involve intravitreal delivery, are similar to the results from the Phase 2b trial, we may not be able to obtain regulatory approvals or, even if approved, achieve market acceptance of our product candidates.